codio-content/Coding_with_Python-Conditional_statements/.guides/content/Equals-explained-82e9.md

   print('Is not 100')
 ```

-Consider this Python code below and make you understand it.
+Consider this Python code below and make sure you understand it.

 ```python
 number = 10  # assign 10 to the variable number